 Buying local, to me, is a wonderful way to support people right where you are and to show appreciation of their immediate contribution to your life.

 This is how I see Sebastian Liew’s book From Leaf to Life: Unlock the Secrets to True Health.

 Singapore is a city of contrast, a wonderland of sorts, and a pressure cooker in many ways.
-It’s dubbed the Garden City but many are quite disconnected with nature and the natural world.
-Despite its rich heritage in traditional medicine, most people rely on western conventional drugs.
+It’s dubbed the Garden City but many are quite disconnected from nature and the natural world.
+Despite its rich heritage in traditional medicine that come from Singapore’s diverse cultures, most people rely on western conventional drugs.
 So it is exciting when a homegrown medical herbalist decides to write a book that speaks directly to the challenges we face living in Singapore.